Step-by-Step: ITI to B.Tech for a Secure Engineering Career

 • Versatility of ITI Fitter, Diploma, and BE/B.Tech qualifications.

-• Government’s focus on skilled professionals for infrastructure and industrial projects.
+• The government’s focus is on skilled professionals for infrastructure and industrial projects.

 Job Opportunities for ITI Fitter Graduates